 Due to the new rules resulting from the amendment of the Infection Protection Act, the Goetheturm will also remain closed for the time being.
 The tower was only open on weekends because a security service had to be on site to regulate the flow of visitors.
 Now the tower is completely closed again for the time being.
 The same applies to the outdoor area of the pheasantry.
 A reopening of both facilities is dependent on incidence.
 The Forest Store will remain open as a grocery store, while the Town Forest House will remain closed.

-Unfortunately, the museums of the City of Frankfurt and the Institute of City History will remain closed until further notice.
+Unfortunately, the museums of the City of Frankfurt and the Institute for Urban History will remain closed until further notice.
 If the incidence numbers drop significantly and consistently below 100, the institutions will reopen.
 The City of Frankfurt will inform about this as soon as there is a prospect of the museums reopening.
 Exceptions to the closure are the reading room and the collections of the Institute of City History, which will continue to be accessible by appointment.
 The library at the Museum Angewandte Kunst may also open to visitors by appointment and confirmation.

 Public green spaces